 In addition, faculty must attend to the development of the Library collection, most particularly within their own disciplines.
-Typically, requests and recommendations are accepted throughout the year via the Library's Book Request Form or by contacting the departmental Subject Liaison; extraordinary requests should be discussed with Heather O'Leary, the Collection Development Librarian (508-565-1318; holeary@stonehill.edu).
+Typically, requests and recommendations for books are accepted throughout the year via the Library's Book Request Form or by contacting the departmental Subject Liaison; requests for streaming media, journal titles and databases may require budget approvals.
+Requests for these materials and all other extraordinary requests should be discussed with Heather O'Leary, the Collection Development Librarian (508-565-1318; holeary@stonehill.edu).

-VIII.
 College-Wide Responsibilities

-1. Faculty Senate and Faculty Assembly Meetings
+Faculty Senate and Faculty Assembly Meetings

-The Faculty Senate expects all full-time faculty members to attend all meetings of the Faculty Assembly (held during the activities period whenever there is a fifth Monday of a month and/or at other times) and to vote in all faculty elections, unless prevented from doing so by official duties or other serious reasons.
+The Faculty Senate expects all full-time faculty members to attend all meetings of the Faculty Assembly (held during the Activity Period whenever there is a fifth Monday of a month and/or at other times) and to vote in all faculty elections, unless prevented from doing so by official duties or other serious reasons.
 Faculty members are invited to attend all meetings of the Faculty Senate, normally scheduled on the first Monday of each month during the Activity Period unless the Senate meeting goes into executive session.

-2. Committee Participation
+Committee Participation

 The College encourages active participation by the faculty in the governance of the College and considers this essential to collegiate life.
 Faculty members will serve on committees when appointed or elected.
 Generally, no faculty member should serve on more than two College standing committees at any one time.
-For the convenience of these committees, the third Monday of each month is reserved for meetings, though some committees may need to meet more frequently, or at alternative times.
+For the convenience of these committees, the third Monday of each month is reserved for committee meetings, though some committees may need to meet more frequently, or at alternative times.

-A College standing committee is any permanent (not ad-hoc) committee of the college to which a faculty member is elected or asked to serve.
+A College standing committee is any permanent (not ad-hoc) committee of the College to which a faculty member is elected or asked to serve.